 What is the CAGED system?
 Learning the main open chords early on in your playing is commonplace for most if not all guitarists.
-However, there’s a little more to it than just a series of shapes that conveniently hit the notes we need to form each chord.
+There’s a little more to it than just a series of shapes that conveniently hit the notes we need.
 Each chord is a moveable shape that plays a different chord when moved to a different position of the fretboard.
 The key is knowing where the root note lands to help you define which chord you’re playing.

-The guitar chord shapes, five in major and five in minor are more than just a handful of chords played around the first three frets.
-Once you’ve got these comfortably learned and locked into your day to day guitar playing, you can immediately expand your chord vocabulary with a simple trick.
+The guitar chord shapes, five in major and five in minor are more than just some open chords.
+Get these comfortably learned and locked into your day to day guitar playing, you can expand your chord vocabulary fast!

 How does the CAGED system work?

-Using the common chord shapes of C, A, G, E, D and their minor equivalents, you can map out the entire fretboard into five sections.
-This can help to breakdown the neck by helping us to understand how these chord shapes relate to how notes are arranged on the guitar.
+With common chord shapes of C, A, G, E, D, you can map out the entire fretboard.
+This helps to breakdown the neck.
+Allowing us to understand how these chord shapes relate to where notes are arranged on the guitar.

 Each of the above open chords can be positioned anywhere on the neck to form a totally different chord.
 You will of course, need to learn to barre the frets where the nut of the guitar would normally be.
-For example, if you moved the open E chord up 1 fret, you would need to barre your first finger across the first fret entirely.
+Shift an open E chord up 1 fret, you would need to barre your first finger across the first fret.
 This gives you an F of course.

 If you’ve already got a good grasp of chords and you already know how to play E and A form barre chords, then this process should quickly make sense!
 These are commonly the first 2 CAGED forms guitarists will learn and is a great introduction to the whole system.